 - Work together as an organization or as individual members with scientists and researchers to answer scientific questions and expand meteoritic knowledge.

 - Establish a board culture dedicated to effective governance, and that operates and adapts for the sole benefit of its members and the meteorite community at large.

-- The board shall hold itself to the highest standards of professionalism and integrity always acting in the best interests of the Global Meteorite Association as well as the greater meteorite community.
+- The board shall hold itself to the highest standards of professionalism, transparency and integrity always acting in the best interests of the Global Meteorite Association as well as the greater meteorite community.